xKarmak/NobetciEczaneRobot/README.md

     - `HastanemyanimdaCom`: Free alternative.
 Fast.
     - `EczaneleriNet`: Free alternative.
 Fast.
     - `TrNobetcieczaneCom`: Free alternative.
 Fast.
     - `EczaIo`: Free alternative.
 Slow because using selenium.
+If you on local, install google-chrome and setup chromedriver first.
+- `CHROMEDRIVER_PATH`: For sselenium apis.
+Not required for others.
+Simply dont fill.
+- `GOOGLE_CHROME_BIN`: For sselenium apis.
+Not required for others.
+Simply dont fill.
 - `HEROKU_API_KEY`: For dyno usage in /stats - Optional.
 - `HEROKU_APP_NAME`: For dyno usage in /stats - Optional.
 - `CHANNEL_OR_CONTACT`: your users contact link. give your username. example: HuzunluArtemis